frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 He leaned closer, “Still charmingly tight-lipped.
 Must be exhausting, all that silent brilliance.”

-He reached forward, slow as disdain, and rested his hand on the open copy of "Numbered Names".
+He reached forward, slow as disdain, and rested his hand on the open copy of “Numbered Names”.

 I looked up at last.